onqtam/headjack/docs/why/9_CYBERNETICS.md

 ██████████████████████████████████████████████████████████████████

 > "Intelligence is based on how efficient a species became at doing the things they need to survive." - [Charles Darwin](https://www.goodreads.com/quotes/337972-intelligence-is-based-on-how-efficient-a-species-became-at)

+According to cybernetics, intelligence sits on top of feedback loops

 ██████████████████████████████████████████████████████████████████
 # SECTION: Relevance realization